xapian/xapian/xapian-core/docs/synonyms.rst

 Backend Support
 ---------------

+Currently synonyms are only supported by chert, flint and brass databases.
+They work
-Currently synonyms are only supported by flint and chert databases.
-They work with a single database or multiple databases (use Database::add_database() as usual).
+with a single database or multiple databases (use Database::add_database() as usual).
 We've no plans to support them for the InMemory backend, but we do intend to support them for the remote backend in the future.